what1s1ove/bsapro-decorators-homework/readme.md

 - Use ES-modules (`"type": "module"` in the `package.json`) & split code between modules
 - Initialize `fastify` in class constructor

-Updated:
+To run app:
-To start the app you need to copy content of .env.example file into your .env file
+1. Copy content of .env.example file into your .env file
+2. <code>npm i</code> in the console